helkey/url-shorten/README.md

 [embedmd]:# (gke/terraform/gcp_provider.tf)

 Set up GCP databases.
-The addr database can be combined with one of the url databases during testing to reduce resources needed.
+The addr database can be combined with one of the URL databases during testing to reduce resources needed.
 The database user/password needs to be set up [after initializing the database](https://www.terraform.io/docs/providers/google/r/sql_user.html).

 ```terraform